Monitoring Maintenance Lifecycle

-The Monitoring Maintenance Lifecycle (MML) is a monitoring development process to reduce maintenance costs and increase reliability of IT infrastructure concerning service recovery related problems.
+The Monitoring Maintenance Lifecycle (MML) is a monitoring development process to lower maintenance expenses and improve the dependability of IT infrastructure with regard to service recovery-related issues.
 It is based on the classical Waterfall model.

 Monitoring Maintenance Lifecycle are methods and standards for improving and mastering maintenance processes, supporting processes and management processes throughout the monitoring lifecycle.

 The quest for the optimized mix of processes has resulted in different standards throughout the history.
 One of the latest which was published is the ISO/IEC 12207 standard.
 This standard was proposed in 1988 and published in August 1995.
 It was created to establish a common international framework to acquire, supply, develop, operate, and maintain.

 ISO/IEC 12207 consists of three types of processes: